-What is Generalised Anxiety Disorder?
+What is Anxiety?

 These fears can often shift in their focus, sometimes without any sense of resolution of the original fear.
-A person experiencing GAD will often describe a sense of “always being worried about something,” and will typically identify this feeling as extremely upsetting and distinctly uncontrollable.
+A person experiencing anxiety or GAD will often describe a sense of “always being worried about something,” and will typically identify this feeling as extremely upsetting and distinctly uncontrollable.

 Even in situations where a worry has been resolved by external events (e.g. anxiety about being made redundant but instead getting a promotion), the sense of relief is often short lived and is replaced by another new worry which may or may not be related to the first worry (e.g., “I may not be good enough to have gotten that promotion.
 Now that I have, I could make a huge mistake in work and the results would be terrible!”).